Coronavirus (COVID-19): Information and advice

 During this time, we're making reasonable adjustments to provide the home to school travel service.

-If your child is allocated a school place and we usually provide travel with an escort, are you or a household member able to:
+If your child is allocated a school place and we usually provide travel with an escort, would it be possible for you or a household member, to either:

 - transport your child in your own vehicle or